Wbwren/Personal-portfolio/README.md

 3. In the Clone with HTTPs section, click the 'copy' icon.

-4. In your local Integreated Development Environment open Git Bash.
+4. In your local Integrated Development Environment open Git Bash.

 5. Change the current working directory to where you want the cloned directory to be located.